phpstan/phpstan/website/src/developing-extensions/rules.md

 }
 ```

 What's left to do is to return an array of errors to report.
 The `processNode()` method can return either an array of strings, or an array of `RuleError` instances.
 These can't be instantiated directly, but only through [`PHPStan\Rules\RuleErrorBuilder`](https://apiref.phpstan.org/1.11.x/PHPStan.Rules.RuleErrorBuilder.html).
 It allows to attach more information to errors like a different error line, or making the error non-ignorable.
-The simplest way to use it is to create an instance using the static `message(string $message): RuleErrorBuilder` method and return `RuleError` instance using the `build(): RuleError` method:
+The simplest way to use it is to create an instance using the static `message(string $message): RuleErrorBuilder` method and return `RuleError` instance using the `build(): RuleError` method.
+[Learn more about RuleErrorBuilder »](/blog/using-rule-error-builder)

 ```php
 return [